Caroline Handel

 A Classical History of Hysteria

-Male clinicians have a very long history of misunderstanding — and minimizing — female pain.
-For centuries, a lack of biological knowledge, along with clinicians limited knowledge of female emotions and physicality, led to a catchall diagnosis for any manner of womanly complaints: Hysteria.
+Clinicians have a very long history of misunderstanding — and minimizing — female pain.
+For centuries, a lack of biological knowledge, along with clinician’s limited understanding of female emotions and physicality, led to a catchall diagnosis for any manner of womanly complaints: Hysteria.

-While hysteria itself doesn’t have classical origins as a medical diagnosis, female bodies and pain do have a classical history of seeming mysterious, troublesome, and dangerous to men.
-Physicians of Ancient Greece believed that a woman’s womb, when suffering from irregular menstrual cycles, exhaustion, hunger, or sexual abstinence/lack of sufficient lubrication, was prone to wandering about the body.
-Other ancient cultures had their own theories.
-For example, Galen, a Roman physician from the second century A.D., believed that rather than roving around the body, women’s wombs were instead prone to becoming infected with rotting female seed.
+While King dismantled the theory of hysteria as a medical diagnosis female bodies and pain do have a history of seeming mysterious, troublesome, and dangerous to men.
+Physicians of Ancient Greece believed that a woman’s womb, when suffering from irregular menstrual cycles, exhaustion, hunger, or sexual abstinence/lack of sufficient lubrication, was prone to wandering about the body and wreaking havoc.

-Treatment for these conditions varied, from prompting women into sneezing fits in an effort to coax the womb back into place, to encouraging sexual intercourse in an effort to clear the womb of toxic buildup.
-Even so, no ancient women were ever sent home with a prescription to cure hysteria.
+Treatment for these conditions varied, from prompting women into sneezing fits to coax the womb back into place, to encouraging sexual intercourse to clear the womb of toxic buildup.

 Hysteria as We Know It

-When we think of hysteria today, we picture a person — usually a woman or child — who has lost control of themselves.
-A cursory search of ‘hysteria’ on Thesaurus.com turns up the following synonyms, in no particular order: agitation, madness, excitement, delirium.
-All adjectives of heightened emotion, not a collection of similar medical conditions.
+Eventually, the common definition of hysteria shifted from physical to psychological.
+When we think of hysteria today, we picture a behavior — usually from a woman or child — who has lost control of themselves.
+A cursory search of ‘hysteria’ turns up the following synonyms: agitation, madness, excitement, delirium.

-Whether physical or psychological, scholarship traces the decline of hysteria’s value as a diagnostic label to the mid-twentieth century.
+The decline of hysteria’s use as a diagnostic label came about during the nineteenth century.
 By that time, researchers had found that many patients diagnosed with hysteria had been proven to instead suffer from different underlying physical conditions.
-This led nineteenth century neurologist C.D Marsden to determine that “there can be little doubt that the term ‘hysterical’ is often applied as a diagnosis to something that the physician does not understand.”
+This led neurologist C.D Marsden to determine that, “there can be little doubt that the term ‘hysterical’ is often applied as a diagnosis to something that the physician does not understand.”

-Most people credit this more familiar conception of hysteria with Freud and his 1896 Treatise “Studies on Hysteria.”
+Most people credit the psychological conception of hysteria with Freud and his 1896 Treatise “Studies on Hysteria.”
 In the text, Freud and collaborator Joseph Breuer surmised that supposedly physical symptoms of hysteria were actually the result of buried psychological trauma in women, and could be treated with hypnosis.
 Freud later retracted this theory.

 Hysteria and Biases in Pain Management

-The physical sensation of pain, by design, is a warning label, a nudge from your body to check for physical or psychological threats.
+The sensation of pain is a warning label, a nudge from your body to check for physical or psychological threats.
 “Pain protects us,” writes Elizabeth Barnes, a professor of philosophy at the University of Virginia, “but it’s better understood as a warning sign that your body believes itself to be in danger, rather than a direct perception of physiological damage.”

 Extensive research has illustrated a gap in the way men and women’s pain is triaged and treated, as well as in how men and women are perceived when they communicate their pain.
 Medical research has, for the better part of history, been conducted by male physicians on male subjects.
 According to the NIH’s Office of Research on Women’s Health, it wasn’t until 1993, when Congress passed the NIH Revitalization Act, that clinical studies were required to test both male and female subjects.
 As recently as 1977, the FDA recommended that women of childbearing age be excluded from early phases of clinical drug trials, citing the challenges of managing a woman’s shifting hormones in experimental procedures.

-Chronic pain is pervasive in much of modern western society, but as a whole, our world isn’t set up to deal with pain, or pain management, particularly well.
-As stated above, pain functions as an alarm system.
-Rather than designing a healthcare system that can efficiently respond to that alarm, the United States has instead developed methods, both cultural and pharmacological, that sublimate and distract from pain rather than treat it directly.
+Chronic pain is pervasive in much of the population, but as a whole, we’re not set up to deal with pain, or pain management.
+If pain functions as an alarm system, rather than designing a healthcare system that can efficiently respond to that alarm, America has instead developed methods, both cultural and pharmacological, that sublimate and distract from pain rather than treat it head on.

-The way that these messages are socially communicated to men and women vary in compliance with gender norms.
-For men, the “strong and silent” type is a venerated trope in popular culture.
-This expectation, reinforced by lucrative advertising apparatuses, athletic franchises, various familial and financial stressors, and cultural epithets such as “real men don’t cry,” “suck it up and be a man”, “play through the pain,” etc., instill in men a simple, brutal message: pain endurance is synonymous with strength, and tangible strength is undeniable proof of masculinity.
+The way that these methods are socially communicated to men and women vary with gender norms.
+For men, the “strong and silent” type is a well known trope of popular culture.
+This expectation, reinforced by lucrative advertising apparatuses, athletic franchises, various familial and financial stressors, and cultural epithets such as “real men don’t cry,” “suck it up and be a man”, “play through the pain,” etc., instill in men a simple, brutal message: pain endurance is synonymous with strength, and strength is undeniable proof of masculinity.
 As such, men are much less prepared from young ages to communicate and express any negative emotions, including pain.

-Dr. William Pollack, Director of the Centers for Men and Young Men at McLean Hospital and Assistant Clinical Professor in the Department of Psychiatry at Harvard Medical School, points specifically to the shame and guilt boys are taught to associate with feelings of weakness and vulnerability.
-“The problem for those of us who want to help,” Dr. Pollack writes in his book Real Boys: Rescuing Our Sons from the Myths of Boyhood (Random House, 1998), “is that, on the outside, the boy who is having problems may seem cheerful and resilient while keeping inside the feelings that don’t fit the male model–being troubled, lonely, afraid, desperate.”
+Dr. William Pollack, Director of the Centers for Men and Young Men at McLean Hospital and Assistant Clinical Professor in the Department of Psychiatry at Harvard Medical School, points specifically to the shame boys are taught to associate with feelings of weakness and vulnerability.
+“The problem for those of us who want to help,” Dr. Pollack writes in his book Real Boys: Rescuing Our Sons from the Myths of Boyhood, “is that, on the outside, the boy who is having problems may seem cheerful and resilient while keeping inside the feelings that don’t fit the male model–being troubled, lonely, afraid, desperate.”

 The stigma against any and all “weak” emotions can push male patients to deny the severity of their pain to researchers or medical professionals.
-In their 2001 paper, The Girl Who Cried Paid: A Bias Against Women in the Treatment of Pain, Professors Diane E. Hoffmann and Anita J. Tarzian cited studies indicating that men were less likely to report pain in front of a female researcher than a male one.
-These findings strengthened the assertion that men, even in a medical context, are culturally taught to prioritize the appearance of masculinity over pain relief.
-Studies do show, however, that when men do communicate pain, that very expression is taken as a sign of severity, and pain medication is administered quickly and frequently.
+In their 2001 paper, The Girl Who Cried Paid: A Bias Against Women in the Treatment of Pain, Professors Diane E. Hoffmann and Anita J. Tarzian cited studies indicating that men were less likely to report pain in front of a female researcher.
+These findings strengthened the assertion that men, even in a medical context, have been programmed to prioritize masculinity.
+When men do communicate pain, that very expression is taken as a sign of severity, and pain medication is administered quickly and frequently.

 In a 2015 essay for The Atlantic, writer Joe Fassler described a pervasive apathy from hospital staff towards his wife, who was suffering from an extremely painful, dangerous condition called ovarian torsion.
-Rather than kindness and empathy, his wife’s pain was met with cold dismissal and condescension.
 Medical personnel thought her overdramatic and hysterical when she claimed to be in too much pain to sit still for tests.
-It took fourteen and a half hours — much longer than the nationwide average patient wait of 28 minutes — for doctors to discover the severity of the problem.
+It took fourteen and a half hours of pain for doctors to discover the severity of the problem.

-What Fassler and his wife were battling has been identified in the academic community as ‘Yentl syndrome’.
-Researchers have found that women are likely to be treated less aggressively in their initial encounters with the health-care system.
+Researchers have found that women are likely to be treated less aggressively in their initial encounters with the health-care system, a phenomenon known as as ‘Yentl syndrome’.
 More often than not, the burden of proof falls on female patients to prove the severity of their pain.
 It’s only when they’ve been deemed truthful that their complaints are acknowledged.
-Only once Fassler had annoyed medical staff enough to do a more thorough examination of his wife was she able get the diagnosis and pain relief she desperately needed.

 Given the low rate in which male and female pain is believed, it’s not a surprise that there’s also a gap in the way female patients are medicated.
 Men are given pain medication more quickly than women (women waited an average of sixteen minutes longer than men to receive painkillers when complaining of stomach pain, according to a 2008 study), and women are more frequently prescribed sedatives, rather than analgesics, to treat their pain.